 This gorgeous beach is located on one end of the Morne Seychellois National Park, and is stunning, to say the least.
 One way to reach this beach is through a trek in the park, which is a great adventure in itself.
 Anse Major was previously used to help the production of copra, citrus fruit, cinnamon and vanilla - the exotic fragrances still permeate the area!
 The granite boulders and reefs in the vicinity make the location picturesque and relaxing.
 You can pass by the Point de vuesur Anse Major, which is a walkway and observation deck - take all the pictures you need here.
 Lounge by the beach or indulge in watersports - Anse Major is your oyster!

 As the district also boasts of a harbour, local fisherman and tourists flock to fish and get game.
-This can be a relaxing family activity or a romantic date well.
 From small boats to yachts, there are many options you can look into.
 Many private agencies offer private charters that you can rent and fish for an extended duration.
 These packages can be inshore, nearshore, reef, wreck and offshore fishing.
-Fish you can hope to fish include sailfish, yellowfin tuna, dolphin, blue Marlin, bonito, barracuda, red snapper and wahoo.
-The best times to fish are in the early morning or the late afternoon.
-Check out the Bel Ombre Marina to find the best agencies and boats.
-Bonus: the colourful boats and the vermillion sunsets make for some gorgeous photo-ops!

 Trekking is a favoured activity at Bel Ombre because it houses the stunning Morne Seychellois National Park, which covers more than 20% of the entire island!
 The park has 12 hiking trails, which are a delight to embark on.
 If you're not so sure of the tougher trails, there are beginners' paths you can look into too.
-The walks to the top of the many hills and granite rocks that dot the region are rewarding, to say the very least - the panoramic vistas will definitely transport you to a whole new realm.
-Instagram photo guaranteed!
+The walks to the top of the many hills and granite rocks that dot the region are rewarding, to say the very least - the panoramic views are amazing.

 Since the National Park runs through Bel Ombre, bird watchers and nature lovers are sure to fall in love with the region - ardent ornithologists can get their binoculars and spot the Seychelles sunbird, the Seychelles bulbul, blue pigeon and the Seychelles Kestrel.
 Tour guides and park authorities regularly undertake birdwatching and nature walks.